 To begin, navigate to Pages » Add New to create a new page.

 Then once you’ve given your page a title and added your content, click the Plus (+) icon to add a new WordPress content block.

 Within the block search box, type “Instagram” to bring up the Instagram Feed block and click it to add your feed to the page.

-Your feed will then appear in your page editor as we demonstrate below:
+Your feed will then appear in your page editor like this:

-When you’re happy with your page, click the Publish button to make it live on your website.
+When you’re happy with your page, click the Publish button to make it live on your WordPress website.
 Then when you navigate to that page, you’ll see your interactive Instagram feed ready for your visitors to browse.

-But that’s not the only way you can show off your Instagram feeds using this plugin.
+Want to know another way on how to embed Instagram feed on WordPress?
 Instagram Feed Pro also comes with a built-in Instagram widget you can use to add an Instagram photo feed widget to your site.

 Let’s look at how to do that next.

 Displaying Your Feed With an Instagram Widget in WordPress